defndaines/dal/README.md

 ## Pattern Matching

-Neither POSIX nor Perl regex are used in Lua (because they'd be too large).
+Neither POSIX nor Perl regex are used in Lua (because they’d be too large).

 Four functions in `string` library: `find`, `gsub`, `match`, and `gmatch`.